Willyb15/Data-Science-Python/Week2/day3-beyond_numerics/strings_lsts_lecture.md

 #### Intro to Lists

 Lists are a more complex type of data structure.
-From a high level, lists are a collection of ordered items.
-These items can be any type, and a list can contain items of different types, or all the same type.
+From a high level, lists are collections of ordered items.
+These items can be of any type, and a list can contain items of different types, or all the same type.
 You can construct a list in one of two ways.
-The first is simply by passing an arbitrary number of items into square brackets, `[]`.
+The first is simply by passing an arbitrary number of items into square brackets, `[]`, separated by commas.
 The second is by passing an iterable into the `list()` constructor (we'll discuss exactly what an iterable and constructor are later).
 For example...

 ```python
 In [1]: my_first_lst = [1, 'hello', 3, 'goodbye']